 Work, as scoped in Epics, is planned in Iterations and executed over time.
 People will be able to see that work using existing views throughout Clubhouse, filtered to the Teams they care about.
 In particular, since Clubhouse knows which Teams you belong to, it will automatically show relevant work to you by default.
-But you will still be able to see work owned by other Teams, again in the spirit of open collaboration.
+But you will still be able to see work owned by other Teams, again in the spirit of open collaboration and total project visibility.

 Clubhouse workflows are a powerful mechanism to guide work through a standardized process.
 Different types of work have different Workflow needs.
 For example, updating a native mobile app may require an app store review step, but updating a web app does not.
 In Clubhouse, you would have a mobile Workflow and have a separate web Workflow to support these two scenarios.
 In other words, we think that Workflows are best associated with the work collections themselves.
 In Clubhouse, these are Projects.